 - Highlight monthly or quarterly security-related “hits” or “misses” to help reinforce your security culture.

 - Consider handing out regular security-related recognition awards—to both the contract security personnel and your employees alike.

 You can make it fun, engaging, and encouraging—while reinforcing everyone’s role in your overall security plan.

-Companies with the most successful security programs are fostering company-wide cultures where employees embrace the idea that security is everyone’s responsibility.
+Companies with the most successful security expense management programs are fostering company-wide cultures where employees embrace the idea that security is everyone’s responsibility.